Aug 27, 2020

 DOUGLAS HOFSTADTER: Doug Hofstadter, professor of cognitive science, Indiana University, Bloomington.

-JAD: You may know him as the guy who wrote Godel, Escher, Bach, which is a hugely influential book in certain circles.
-Published in, I think, 1979.
+JAD: You may know him as the guy who wrote Gödel, Escher, Bach, which was a hugely influential book in certain circles, published in, I think, 1979.
 But we actually got interested in him thanks to our producer Lynn Levy, because of an obsession of his which predates that.

 JAD: The year, 1961.